 Until our tax and exchange control authorities have provided clarity on their proposed amendments to their current systems, we should apply more caution than usual.
 It’s never a good idea to fall foul of tax and exchange control legislation, which is why it’s so important to choose a cross-border financial services provider that can also deliver peace of mind along with their services.

 Introducing FinGlobal.
 The financial emigration specialists and cross-border financial services provider with all the right credentials.

-Since 2009 we’ve dealt with more than 60 000 clients on various aspects of their cross-border financial portfolios, and we’re ready to put our expertise and credentials to your service.
+Since 2009 we’ve dealt with thousands of clients on various aspects of their cross-border financial portfolios, and we’re ready to put our expertise and credentials to your service.
 We have a 100% success rate and you can rest assured everything we do is completely above board.

 - We are a licensed Financial Services Provider (# 42872) with the South African Financial Sector Conduct Authority (FSCA).
 Click here for membership verification.